iambrainstorming/iambrainstorming.github.io/src/chapters/economics/blueprint-exists/blueprint-exists-willpower-not.md

 - **Nostr beats CRDTs at "Physics-Level" Decentralization:** Nostr's Relay Model fits the speed of light: Nostr doesn't require relays to talk to each other or agree on state.
 You sign an event, blast it to 20 relays, and you're done.
 Latency is just network round-trip time.
 If a relay goes down, you connect to another.
 This statelessness is inherently more robust than the stateful dependencies of CRDTs, which get exponentially slower as groups grow.
 - **Cost is no longer a barrier:** The transaction cost of modern blockchains has dropped to \$0.00001, that's fractions of a cent.
 You can onboard millions of users for the price of a cup of coffee.
-- **Speed of Development:** With the advent of advanced LLMs, we can build these applications in months, not years.
+- **Speed of Development:** With the advent of advanced LLMs, we can build these applications in half to two-thirds of the time.
 Unlike blockchains, which are immutable and slow to adapt, off-chain protocols like Nostr allow for rapid innovation.
 You can have millions of moderators and thousands of algorithm combinations and reputation system.
 The blockchain should simply be used to handle the treasury.

 We even have the macroeconomic tailwinds.
 Global fertility rates are declining, reducing population pressure.
 Renewable energy is plummeting in cost.
 We are building better, cheaper batteries that don't rely on rare earth materials.
 The *physical* conditions for a sustainable, post-scarcity economy are aligning.